Military career of George Washington: Commander of Virginia Regiment

 Governor Dinwiddie rewarded Washington in 1755 with a commission as "Colonel of the Virginia Regiment and Commander in Chief of all forces now raised in the defense of His Majesty's Colony" and gave him the task of defending Virginia's frontier.
-The Virginia Regiment was a provincial regiment (as opposed to part-time militias and regular British Army units).
+The Virginia Regiment was a provincial regiment, as opposed to part-time militias and regular British Army units.
 Washington was ordered to "act defensively or offensively" as he thought best.
 In command of a thousand soldiers, Washington was a disciplinarian who emphasized training.
 He led his men in grueling campaigns against the Indians in the west; in 10 months units of his regiment fought 20 battles, and lost a third of its men.
 Washington's strenuous efforts meant that Virginia's frontier population suffered less than that of other colonies; Ellis concludes "it was his only unqualified success" in the war.

-In 1758, Washington participated in the Forbes Expedition to capture Fort Duquesne.
-He was embarrassed by a friendly fire episode in which his unit and another British unit thought the other was French and opened fire, with 14 dead and 26 wounded in the mishap.
-In the end there was no real fighting for the French abandoned the fort and the British scored a major strategic victory, gaining control of the Ohio Valley.
-Upon his return to Virginia, Washington resigned his commission in December 1758, and did not return to military life until the outbreak of the revolution in 1775.
+In 1758, Washington participated in the Forbes Expedition to capture Fort Duquesne in Pittsburgh.
+He was embarrassed by a friendly fire episode in which his unit and another British unit thought the other was French and opened fire, leaving 14 dead and 26 wounded.
+There was ultimately no real fighting since the French abandoned the fort and the British scored a major strategic victory, gaining control of the Ohio Valley.
+Upon his return to Virginia, Washington resigned his commission in December 1758, and did not return to military life until the outbreak of the American Revolutionary War in 1775.